-ILL will be subcontracted by PSI.
-ILL will host some experimental activities in their laboratories free of charge and will participate in the design of the isotope separator as subcontractor because of their experience in this type of systems.
+PSI will subcontract some activities related to the design of the isotope separator.
+Some research groups had been tentatively contacted as candidate for that subcontracting because of their scientific and engineering experience in this type of systems.

 ii) Third parties: